solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 With this instruction, the fee payer accepts to pay application fees specifying the amount.
 This instruction **MUST** be included in the transaction that interacts with dapps having application fees.
-This instruction is like an infallible transfer if the payer has enough funds i.e even if the transaction fails the payer will end up paying.
+This instruction is like an infallible transfer if the payer has enough funds i.e, even if the transaction fails, the payer will end up paying.
-If this instruction is added then even if the dapp does not check the application fees the payer ends up paying.
+If the payer does not have enough balance, the transaction fails with the error `InsufficientFunds`.
-If the payer does not have enough balance the transaction fails with error `InsufficientFunds`.
+This instruction is decoded in the `calculate_fee` method of `bank.rs` where other fees are calculated, and the sum of the fees on all the accounts are deducted from the payer.
+The resulting (Accounts -> Fees) map is passed into invoke context and execution results.
+Before executing the transaction, we will check if the application fees on all loaded accounts has been paid or not.
+In case of missing application fees for an account, the transaction will fail, citing `ApplicationFeesNotPaid` error.
+If the transaction read locks an account on which read lock has been disabled then the transaction fails with an error `ReadLockDisabled`.
+If the transaction fails at this stage the payer will end up paying `base fees + prioritization fees + application fees on other accounts`.
-This instruction is decoded in the `calculate_fee` method of `bank.rs` where other fees are calculated and the sum of the fees on all the accounts are deducted from the payer.
-The resulting map for (Accounts -> Fees) are passed into invoke context and execution results.
-If the transaction is successfully executed then rebates are returned to the payer and the remaining fees are transferred to respective accounts if the transaction fails to execute then the fees are transferred to respective accounts without any rebates, this will happen in `filter_program_errors_and_collect_fee` stage in `bank.rs`.
+If the transaction is successfully executed, then rebates are returned to the payer and the remaining fees are transferred to respective accounts. if the transaction fails to execute, the fees are transferred to respective accounts without any rebates; this will happen after the transaction is executed.

 It requires: